willy-vvu/MIT2030/README.md

 ![](2030Form.png)

-*DISCLAIMER: This personal project many not be representative of the views or plans of MIT.*
+*DISCLAIMER: This personal project may not be representative of the views or plans of MIT.*

 ---